 In order to properly manage employee time off requests, you have to first make time off management a priority.
+"Track employees' working hours by using an employee hour calculator and make sure they're getting enough time off.
 This may seem obvious — and it is — but, unfortunately, many companies still neglect to do it.
 Don't be one of those companies.

 Be more like Moz, who not only gives its employees three weeks of paid vacation every year, but also $3,000 to spend on airfare, hotels, and other vacation related expenses.
 We're guessing their employee retention and satisfaction rates are through the roof with a policy like that!

 Or take Spotify, the music streaming behemoth from Sweden.
 They allow their employees to switch out traditional vacation days for others of their own choosing.
 For example, an employee who decides to work on Christmas could trade that traditional day off for a day off in July instead.

 Now your company doesn't need to implement these same policies.
 If you business is unable to pay employees to vacation, don't worry.
 The point is that both Moz and Spotify understand the value of letting their employees take time off and have developed policies and systems to manage time off requests effectively.

 Your company should prioritize employee time off, too.

 Each of your employees should know and understand, preferably from the first day they start working for your business, what your company policies are regarding vacation time.
 Here are a few guidelines to follow when creating time off policies:

 First, it needs to be abundantly clear how much time off each employee is allowed to take, whether that time is paid or not, and how often your team can submit requests.
 Giving your workers two weeks off every year isn't a clear policy.

 Giving them two weeks of paid vacation that they can use any time of the year except for March (because that's when your business is busiest) is very clear.

 The Request Process